davidbarone/parser/README.md

 |!         |Symbol modifier - ignore result from ast |

 ## Internal Representation of Production Rules
-The BNF-ish grammar is converted internally to a collection of production rules each represented by the `ProductionRule` class.
+The BNF-ish grammar is converted internally to a collection of production rule objects each represented by the `ProductionRule` class.
 An example of how the production rules are generated internally is shown below:
 ```
 private List<ProductionRule> BNFGrammar => new List<ProductionRule>
 {